-It’s a time when we can all get caught up in the hype that starts months before in September.
+It’s a time when we can all get caught up in the excitement of the season and lose ourselves in the festivity of it all.
 Our supermarkets tempt us with cut price offers of boxes of sweets, biscuits and chocolates.
-Christmas puddings, cakes and mince pies make their appearance by early October!
+Christmas puddings, cakes and mince pies, which make their appearance by early October!

 “Then the angel said to her, “Do not be afraid, Mary, for you have found favour with God.
-And behold, you will conceive in your womb and bear a son and you shall call his name Jesus.
-He will be great and will be called the Son of the Most High.
-And the Lord God will give to Him the throne of his father David and he will reign over the house of Jacob forever and of his kingdom there shall be no end.” … The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be called holy – the Son of God.”
+And behold, you will conceive in your womb and bring forth a Son and shall call His name JESUS.
+He will be great and will be called the Son of the Highest; and the Lord God will give to Him the throne of his father David and he will reign over the house of Jacob forever and of his kingdom there shall be no end. … The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore also that Holy One who is to be born will be called the Son of God.”
 (Luke 1:30-33, 35)

 This humble birth sends an amazing message to us all.
 The All Powerful God chose to give us the gift of His Only Beloved Son Jesus, our Saviour and King, born as one of us, to reveal God’s character and His plan of salvation.

-The baby born in Bethlehem resisted sin all his life.
-Jesus lived a perfect sinless life He is our Saviour and High Priest who, by his death, is the perfect sacrifice for the sins of all who would try to follow his example.
+Jesus born in Bethlehem lived a perfect sinless life.
+Jesus is our Saviour and High Priest who, by his death, is the perfect sacrifice for the sins of all who would try to follow his example.

 The Letter to the Hebrews tells us that

 “For we do not have a high priest who cannot sympathise with our weaknesses, but was in all points tempted as we are, yet without sin.”
 (Hebrews 4:15)

 So, as we look forward to Christmas, we must always remember why Jesus was born and give our grateful thanks to God for His Gift, Jesus the Saviour, who is described by the apostle Paul as,